Office Phone: (303)-724-2184

 Dr. Pelak currently has ongoing studies related to Posterior Cortical Atrophy (PCA), including The Colorado PCA BioRegistry study, which gathers clinical data, brain and retina imaging data, and biological specimens that will help to better characterize the PCA syndrome.
 Her other investigations include the assessment of vision and visuospatial function as an aid to the early diagnosis of pathogenic brain changes due to disorders such as Alzheimer’s disease and Lewy Body Dementia.
 These studies serve patients by helping to identify the origin of specific visual brain symptoms in people with Alzheimer’s disease, Parkinson’s disease, and Lewy Body Dementia and lead to earlier diagnosis, while contributing to a better understanding of the disease mechanisms.
 This work will help explain the reason that neurodegenerative disease can start in focal brain regions, such as occurs in the PCA syndrome.
 By studying the visual system in this manner, we will learn how and why disease spreads throughout the brain and give us a chance at stopping the spread.
 Dr. Pelak feels it is exciting to be part of discoveries that will make a difference in the lives of my patients, and she looks forward to leading the way with innovative research that has a positive impact on these devastating disorders of aging.

-List of publications for Dr. Pelak can be found on Colorado PROFILES
+A list of research activities and publications for Dr. Pelak can be found on Colorado PROFILES